abinesh/world-trade-flow-analytics/project/temporal_link_stability/Readme.txt

 Link Stability

-A. To set of linear and quadratic fits ordered alphabetically:
+A. To generate set of linear and quadratic fits(one way only) ordered alphabetically:
-    1. Run regression_of_trade_data.py to generate intermediate files:
+    1. Run gen_intermediate_data_for_one_way_linear_regression_plot in regression_of_trade_data.py to generate intermediate files:
         - matlab/input-files-percent.txt
         - matlab/output-files-percent.txt
         - matlab/generateplotsloop.m : For each pair of files in input.txt and output.txt, generate linear and quadratic fit.
 Files are written as specified in output.txt
     2. Run matlab/generateplotsloop.m

-B. To generate set of linear and quadratic fits ordered by RSquared:
+B. To generate set of linear and quadratic fits(one way only) ordered by RSquared:
     1. Do A
     2. Update count in compute-stddev.m and run it.
 It will generate the following:
         - r2-and-slopes-percent.txt : (output_file_path,Rsquared, linear regression slope)